 The settings in the Quality tab determine the quality of the resolution and of certain rendering features on both your computer screen (Desktop) and in VR mode.

-These settings have an effect on the viewing quality in the Viewport only.
-They do not affect the quality of exported images, videos, panoramas, or Presentations.
+These settings have an effect on the viewing quality in the viewport only.
+They do not affect the quality of exported images, videos, panoramas, or sequences.
 Exported media is always exported in Ultra quality, regardless of the settings in the Quality tab.

 The quality levels you can select are : Low (25%), Medium (50%), High (75%), and Ultra (100%).
 Each level corresponds to a percentage of screen resolution, which is arrived at by using a resolution-based scaling technique called Screen Percentage.

-You can, however, select Custom quality settings for each rendering feature.
+You can select Custom quality settings for each rendering feature.
 Higher quality settings decrease the frames per second (fps) in Twinmotion.

 The table below provides a description of the quality level settings for each rendering feature.
 The settings are listed in descending order by which they affect Graphics Processing Unit (GPU) performance.